MFM Presents… Brief Recess

 I feel like I've given him a sweater over the years.
 I feel like that might be your other black friend that you've given things.

-no we need someone who's looking cute at the wear something nice something
+No, we need someone who's looking cute at the or something nice.
+Something.

 Like you're not Mike.
 I am Mike to a very specific group of people.